mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 ### 🎯 Objective
 Understand the role of active reconnaissance in API testing.
-Learn how to discover attack surfaces using tools like Nmap, Gobuster, and ZAP.
+Learn how to discover attack surfaces using tools like Nmap and Gobuster.
 Identify exposed ports, services, and undocumented URL paths that may be vulnerable in real-world environments.

 ---